ykessler/snappconfig/README.md

 ## Multiple files

 The number of config files you use is up to you.
-You can stuff it all in a single file, or use multiple files for different versions, environments, etc.
+Stuff it all in a single file, or use multiple files for different versions, environments, etc.

 Snappconfig will load all files in the `config/` directory that start with **"application."** and end with **".yml"**, and merge them down in alphabetical order (minus the file extension), with later values taking precedence.